JoshAshby/joshashby.github.io/_drafts/swiftui-forms-for-swiftdata.md

 Specifically, these forms needed to create and edit CoreData/SwiftData records, but I wanted the edits to be in a "draft" state before explicitly saving them back to the record.

+There's a few ways to do this as it turns out.
+The first approach I started off using was to open the record in a separate context which had the autosave feature turned off.
+This does work, but I found it to be finiky and difficult to work with in a lot of cases.